Table of Contents

 Answer: Let me explain how I do it, and I’ll also share how other growers do it.

-In hydro, currently, I'm very limited with height, we came up with this method by tossing around ideas to squash the plant down and out reducing height and not yield.
+In hydro, currently, I’m very limited with height, we came up with this method by tossing around ideas to squash the plant down and reduce height and not yield.
 The resulting yields were just a big benefit.

 More roots – more buds.

 Question: Do you run perpetual harvests with this method?

 I do perpetual harvests, and I’m not sure if that would work with this method… You’re definitely right that more root = more bud!
 I’m diggin on the 7-gallon for the greater training possibilities.
 I totally agree it all depends on space though, everything is built around the space.

 But since I do perpetual, I don’t screen anything.
 I just super crop and LST each plant individually.
 The last 7-gallon I did I got about 4 quality zips which is just fine by me.
 If I can dial it in and duplicate those results every time, I will be happy.

 Answer: I run perpetual also, allowed 12/12 so I run 3 screens, 4 plants each, each offset by 4 weeks.

 2 of the screens get 400W each and the third screen is longer and gets a 600W on a mover.
 4 per plant is a perfect balance right there and damn skippy if ya ask me.